 You can get acquainted with the way of life of the people in this area in the museum of folk life, which is located on the territory of Bialowieza Forest in the village of Pererov.
 The museum was founded in the 19th-century manor house, which was rebuilt and renovated.

-Here you can see utensils and household goods of the rural residents of this area, plunge into the atmosphere of centuries ago, visit master classes in needlework.
+Here you can see utensils and household goods of the rural residents of this area, plunge into the atmosphere of centuries ago, and visit master classes in needlework.

 Residence of Santa Claus in Bialowieza Forest